IoT Edge Developer Webcast

 Introduction

-In this session, we will be installing the ClearBlade Edge on a Gateway (it can be your personal computer in this case).
-We will be modifying the Python code written in Session 4 to function as an adapter.
+In this session, we will install the ClearBlade Edge on a Gateway (it can be your personal computer).
+We will modify the Python code in Session 4 to function as an adapter.
 The adapter will publish messages to the MQTT broker running at the edge.
-The temperature data will then be stored in a Collection on the edge.
-We will sync relevant assets between the platform and the edge by using a deployment such that our portal will still show incoming data.
+The temperature data will then be stored in a collection on the edge.
+We will sync relevant assets between the platform and edge by deploying such that our portal will still show incoming data.

 Pre-requisites

-Completed Session 4 system or have the .zip file of the system accessible.
+Completed Session 4 system or have the .zip system file accessible.

 Windows users will need either: